Recent developments in technology have changed the way people gamble, increasing the risk of the user developing a problem.

 In past years, organizations around the country have focused on all aspects of gambling addiction.
-This March, the Florida Council on Compulsive Gambling will take a greater look into the financial impact problem gambling has on individuals, families, and society as a whole.
+This March, the Florida Council on Compulsive Gambling will take a greater look into how technology affects problem gambling.

 With gambling becoming readily accessible to massive amounts of people, we need to do more as a society to ensure our most vulnerable citizens are protected.
 Those negatively impacted by gambling need to be able to access the appropriate care and support.

 We would like to thank all of the following cities & groups for recognizing March as Problem Gambling Awareness Month.

 Cities: Dunedin, Tamarac, Mary Esther, Pembroke Pines, Cape Canaveral, Eatonville, Hypoluxo, Indialantic, Lakeland, Lake Wales, Largo, Lauderhill, Maitland, Melbourne, Naples, North Bath, Safe Harbor, Stuart, Cooper City, Coleman, Melbourne Village, Altamonte Springs, and Orlando.